Polish Trade Company

 Following the First Partition of Poland (1772), the Commonwealth lost land connection with its major Baltic Sea port, Gdańsk.
 Polish goods, transported northwards along the Vistula, were subject to high Prussian duties, with tax offices located at Fordon and Kwidzyn.
 As a result, Polish merchants and magnates were forced to find another trade route.
 Main Polish export at that time was agricultural produce from fertile lands of Polish Ukraine (see chernozem).

 From 1768 Poland was a de facto Russian Empire protectorate.
 Furthermore, as a result of the Russo-Turkish War (1768–74), the Russians seized Black Sea coast together with the Crimea, and gained free pass of their ships through the Turkish Straits.
 Polish magnates decided to take advantage of this, and approached Russian government, asking for permission to use their Black Sea ports.

 In early 1783, Empress Catherine the Great allowed Poles to use the port of Kherson, built in 1775.
 Soon afterwards, a Polish consulate was opened there, together with a department store.
 No Russian duties were imposed on Polish goods at Kherson.
-In 1785, Antoni Protazy Potocki purchased land in the town of Jampol, and built there the Dniester river port, together with warehouses.
+In 1785, Antoni Protazy («Prot») Potocki purchased land in the town of Jampol, and built there the Dniester river port, together with warehouses.

 Potocki personally talked to a number of magnates and merchants, urging them to abandon the Vistula river trade, and move southwards, to Polish Ukraine.
 He was supported by Michał Ossowski, a merchant from Pomerelia, Potocki's friend and adviser.
 Ossowski was chief agent of Prot Potocki's bank, also operating company's office in Kherson.